4 Effective Exercises For Using Role-Playing As A Sales Training Tool

 Role Reversal

-All salespeople want is prospects to say yes, sign the dotted line and shake hands.
-However, not all realise that persuading a prospect to buy from you is an art form in itself.
-Most salespeople have trouble getting prospects to say yes in that pivotal moment of “are you ready to commit?”.
+All salespeople want is for prospects to say yes, sign the dotted line, and shake hands.
+However, not all realize that persuading a prospect to buy from you is an art form in itself.
+Most salespeople have trouble getting prospects to say yes in that pivotal moment of “Are you ready to commit?”.
 Precisely why the sales role-play exercise below is essential for helping your sales rep understand the perspective of the prospect:

 1. Have a sales rep assume the position of the prospect.